PQwesi32/Kali-Linux-on-DigitalOcean-2/README.md

 ![1](https://user-images.githubusercontent.com/64130406/143523086-0d36853e-93ee-4d54-9515-9a96169e5846.JPG)
 We got this error code when we decided to upload the kali .iso file on Digital Ocean.
-Digital Ocean only accept files with the extensions
+Digital Ocean only accept files with these extensions

 *.gz
 *.bz
 *.bz2
 *.vmdk
 *.vhdx
 *.qcow
 *.qow2
 *.vdi
 *.raw
 *.img
 *.xz.

 ![2](https://user-images.githubusercontent.com/64130406/143523252-7fcc53e0-fe59-4889-8c45-a8571d877a41.JPG)